GiftaMatic/Attendo-Web/README.md

 ### React JS

-To build and run this project:
+To build and run this project
 1. Clone this repository
 2. `cd` into the repo folder
 3. run `npm install` and then `npm start` to run the app locally.